Documentation Index

 A typical integration flow:- Resolve tickers once and cache the

 tilt_asset_idmapping. - Run scenario portfolio analysis with a plain English description to quickly assess portfolio impact for any hypothetical event.
-This is the easiest starting point.
+Use

 portfolio_weightsto find real-world events that matter to the portfolio.
 Useorder_by_exposure: trueto surface the highest-impact stories first. - Fetch individual scenarios with